spryker/spryker-docs/docs/scos/dev/features/202108.0/merchant-product-restrictions/merchant-product-restrictions-feature-overview.md

 title: Merchant Product Restrictions feature overview
 description: Merchant Product Restrictions allow merchants to define the products that are available to each of their B2B customers.
 originalLink: https://documentation.spryker.com/2021080/docs/merchant-product-restrictions-feature-overview
+originalArticleId: 9d02b7ac-0e20-47bf-8f5b-656279a8278d
 redirect_from:
   - /2021080/docs/merchant-product-restrictions-feature-overview
   - /2021080/docs/en/merchant-product-restrictions-feature-overview
+  - /docs/merchant-product-restrictions-feature-overview
+  - /docs/en/merchant-product-restrictions-feature-overview
 ---

 At its core, Product Restrictions allow merchants to define the products that are available to each of their B2B customers.

-In terms of [Merchant concept](https://documentation.spryker.com/docs/merchants-and-merchant-relations-overview), the **merchant** is the one who sells products on a marketplace and can set prices.
+In terms of [Merchant concept](/docs/scos/dev/features/{{ page.version }}/merchant-b2b-contracts-feature-overview.html), the **merchant** is the one who sells products on a marketplace and can set prices.

 The diagram below shows product restrictions relations within the Merchant concept:

 ![product-restrictions-model.png](https://spryker.s3.eu-central-1.amazonaws.com/docs/Features/Company+Account+Management/Product+Restrictions+from+Merchant+to+Buyer/Product+Restrictions+from+Merchant+to+Buyer+Overview/product-restrictions-model.png){height="" width=""}

-Product Restrictions from Merchant to Buyer give merchants [another layer](https://documentation.spryker.com/docs/hide-content-from-logged-out-users) of control over the information, a customer can see in the shop application.
+Product Restrictions from Merchant to Buyer give merchants [another layer](https://documentation.spryker.com/2021080/docs/customer-access) of control over the information, a customer can see in the shop application.
 Based on product restrictions, you can:

 * create a list of products;
 * hide the product information for the products (pricing, appearance in the search/filters), and limit access to a product details page.